Mark Dominik: Front office

 As director of pro personnel, Dominik's duties included overseeing the scouting, recruiting and signing efforts of all NFL players, while also monitoring NFL transactions and overseeing player tryouts.
 He was also in charge of the pro personnel department's evaluation of players in all other professional football leagues, including the Canadian Football League and the Arena Football League, while being responsible for the negotiation and signing of contracts for several free agents and NFL draft signings.
 Prior to the start of the 2001 season, Dominik began the first of his eight years as director of pro personnel.
 In 2002, the franchise won its first world championship in Super Bowl XXXVII, a victory over the Oakland Raiders.

 General manager

 Dominik headed up five draft classes while serving as the club's general manager.
 During his tenure the Tampa Bay Buccaneers had only one winning season (2010).
 The team compiled a record of 28-52 while he was General Manager.
-Dominik drafted 36 players while serving as the club's general manager 20 of those players extension which ranks top five of GM's during that time period.
-(56%) 14 of the 36 players (39%) played more than 8 or more seasons in the NFL which ranks top 3 of GM's during that time period.
+Dominik drafted 36 players while serving as the club's general manager, 20 (56%) of whom signed an extension, which ranks top five among GMs during that period.
+14 of the 36 players (39%) played more than 8 or more seasons in the NFL, which ranks top 3 among GMs during that time period.